 Parking can be confusing.
 If you are planning on going to Hersheypark you would park in the Hersheypark parking lot but from there you can visit the amusement park and the visitors center.
 If you are only there to visit Hershey Chocolate World, park at Hershey Chocolate World.
 The prices for parking are very different and it can be confusing.
-Over 5 hours at HCW is $35 a day.
-At HP the price is $15 a day.
+Over 5 hours at Hershey Chocolate World is $35 a day.
+At Hersheypark the price is $15 a day.
 You can check out more information on parking here.
+It can vary based on season.

 Create your Own Candy Bar